1 IN 2

 If bladder cancer has spread to other parts of the body, it is known as advanced or metastatic bladder cancer.
 Treatment will focus on controlling the cancer and relieving symptoms without trying to cure the disease.

 Many people think that palliative treatment is only for people at the end of their life, but it may help people at any stage of advanced bladder cancer.
-It is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, practical, cultural, social and spiritual needs.
+It is about living as comfortably as possible and helping you to maintain your quality of life.

 Learn more about advanced cancer